russellsimpkins/rust-framework/README.md

 Routes
 ------
-As of this writing, a route consists of the following attributes:
+Each route consists of the following attributes:

   * rule
   * method